 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

 Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe has no long-term value — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Who says I'm late to the social party?
+Yay, I've joined the SpaceFace / MyBook revolution.

 I’ve been reading world articles/journals and still waiting for answers to a few simple questions.
 If I’m missing something, please show me where I can fill my knowledge gaps.
 I can’t see any logic behind indiscriminate vaccination.

 - [2 comments] · 1846 words (vacuums up about 9 mins)